 - In 2018, the hashtag #food was posted to Instagram 260,819,245 times, and the hashtag #foodporn was posted 150,819,245 times.

-- Up to 90% of consumers in the UK will research a restaurant before visiting – more than any other business type does.
+- It’s also no secret that not only Millenials and Gen Z Google every aspect of their lives but most people research restaurants and pubs before making a decision on where to eat.
+Up to 90% of consumers in the UK will research a restaurant before visiting – more than any other business type does.

 - The global online food and restaurant industry cropped up £25 851 060 000,00 in profits during 2020, emphasising the importance of functional and user-friendly online delivery options.

 If Covid-19 has taught us anything, it’s that the future cannot be predicted.
-But despite a rocky economic season, the UK restaurant industry’s future is not all doom and gloom.
+But despite a rocky economic season, the UK restaurant industry’s future is not all doom and gloom, despite media reports.

 With delivery services keeping businesses afloat and creative dining approaches becoming more popularised, there are plenty of new and exciting trends expected to take place over the next few years that the food and drink industry can look forward to accommodating.

-- In 2021 and 2022, the gradual but steady easing of lockdown restrictions is expected to boost revenue within the UK restaurant industry.
+- In 2021 and 2022, the gradual but steady easing of lockdown restrictions boosted revenue within the UK restaurant industry.
+As 2023 is fast approaching, we will continue to see a gradual rise in revenues within the UK restaurant industry.

-- Plant-based food chains have continued to perform well in the UK, and are likely to remain in demand for the upcoming future.
+- Plant-based food chains have continued to perform well in the UK, and are likely to remain in demand in the upcoming future.

 - At-home fine dining (DIY meal kits, picnic-style baskets etc.) is likely to be a common feature, where consumers can order food to be brought home and prepared by the consumers themselves.